(See below the demo gallery for a description of how it works and to Download the code (it's free!)). Visit the GitHub repository for this site.

 </div>

-Apparently html cannot directly view the contents of a directory folder to make a gallery of all the images in that folder unless you use an external server based element like PHP or an API.
-This is an alternative, simple way of making image galleries from folders in html, however it is a little restricted because you have to rename all the images following a predictable pattern so that you can display them by "guessing" at the next predictable file in a sequence.
-This particular version of this method is recommended because unlike others you don't have to specifically count and include the exact number of images that you want the code to loop through and add - just drop any number of thumbnails in the thumbnail folder and an duplicate number of identically named full-sized images into the images folder - keep the names for both sets identical and predictable e.g. image (1), image (2), image (3), etc.
+Apparently html cannot directly access and view the contents of a directory's internal folders on the server in order to make a gallery of all the images in that folder unless you use an external server based element like PHP or an API.
+This code is a simple, alternative way of making image galleries from folders in html, however it is a little restricted because you have to rename all the images following a predictable pattern so that you can display them by "guessing" at the next file in a predictable sequence.
+This particular version of this code is recommended because of the easy renaming method and unlike others you don't have to specifically count and include the exact number of images that you want the code to loop through and add to the gallery - just drop any number of thumbnails in the thumbnail folder and an duplicate number of identically named full-sized images into the images folder - keep the names for both sets identical and predictable e.g. image (1), image (2), image (3), etc.

-I've made it so that the image naming convention used in this example can be easily done by using batch renaming in file explorer - just select a bunch of image files by holding down the Shift key and rename all the selected files to "image" at once - the suffix will automatically add consecutive numbers in the correct format to them all. e.g. image (1), image (2), image (3), etc.
+I've made it so that the image naming convention used in this example can be easily done by using batch renaming in file explorer - just hold down the Shift key while selecting all of the images you want to include and rename everything to "image" by right-clicking on the top highlighted inthe selected files and then selecting 'Rename', and then changing its name to "image.jpg" - File Explorer will rename all the selected files to "image" and automatically add a suffix of consecutive numbers to them all using the correct format for this code, e.g. image (1), image (2), image (3), etc.

 If you want you can remove the javascript contained in this, put it in a seperate .js file and to link it instead.